ds-ashanmugavel/traceability-foss/docs/arc42.md

 ## Receive quality notification

-This sequence diagram describes the process of receiving a quality notification from another traceability partner.
+This sequence diagram describes the process of receiving a quality notification from another traceability partner:

 ![arc42_009](https://ds-ashanmugavel.github.io/traceability-foss/docs/assets/arc42/arc42_009.png)

 ### Overview

-As for the sending of a quality notification also for receiving of a notification EDC is used to push data from a sender to a receiver.
+The EDC is utilized to transmit data between sender and receiver for both sending and receiving notifications.
-To enable receiving a notification by a partner you need to
+To be able to receive notifications by a partner you need to

-* Create notification endpoint for qualitynotifications/receive
+* Create a notification endpoint for qualitynotifications/receive
 * Create EDC assets
 * Create EDC usage policies
 * Create EDC contract definitions

-Trace-X implements a functionality to create the assets and their corresponding policies in the admin panel.
+Trace-X implements a functionality to create assets and their corresponding policies in the admin panel.

 With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer based on access policies defined.
-Only if the sender is able to find the asset in the catalog offer and perform a successful contract negotiation there will be the possibility to push a notification to the specified http endpoint on the receiver side.
+Only if the sender is able to find the asset in the catalog offer and perform a successful contract negotiation there will be the possibility to send a notification to the specified http endpoint on the receiver side.

 ## Send quality notification

-This sequence diagram describes the process of sending a quality notification between traceability applications.
+This sequence diagram describes the process of sending a quality notification between traceability applications:

 ![arc42_010](https://ds-ashanmugavel.github.io/traceability-foss/docs/assets/arc42/arc42_010.png)

 ### Overview

-For the notification feature EDC is used to push data from a sender to a receiver.
+The EDC is utilized to transmit data between sender and receiver for both sending and receiving notifications.
-To enable sending respective more precisely receiving a notification by a partner you need to
+To be able to send notifications to a partner you need to

-* Create notification endpoint for qualitynotifications/receive
+* Create a notification endpoint for qualitynotifications/send
 * Create EDC assets
 * Create EDC usage policies
 * Create EDC contract definitions

-Trace-X implements a functionality to create the assets and their corresponding policies in the admin panel.
-With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer process so that the quality investigation can be pushed by the sender.
+Trace-X implements a functionality to create assets and their corresponding policies in the admin panel.

-In the above UML sequence diagram the sending of quality notifications from Trace-X to a receiver (any other traceability application) is described.
+With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer process so that the quality investigation can be sent by the sender.

 ## Data consumption

-This sequence diagram describes the process of fetching data from a DTR and the Catena-X ecosystem.
+This sequence diagram describes the process of fetching data from the DTR and the Catena-X ecosystem:

 ![arc42_011](https://ds-ashanmugavel.github.io/traceability-foss/docs/assets/arc42/arc42_011.png)

 ### Overview

-Data is fetched by a Trace-X instance using Digital Twin Registry (DTR), Item Relationship Service (IRS) and Trace-X consumer EDC.
+Data is fetched by a Trace-X instance using the Digital Twin Registry (DTR), Item Relationship Service (IRS) and Trace-X consumer EDC.
 For digital twins the Asset Administration Shell (AAS) standard is used.
-For fetching data with Trace-X, a Digital Twin Registry and an IRS instance are required.
-Data should represent parts, supplier and customer parts, parts tree / parts relations.
+For fetching data with Trace-X a Digital Twin Registry and an IRS instance are required.
+Data should represent parts, supplier and customer parts, part trees / part relations.

 ## Data provisioning

-This sequence diagrams describes the process of importing data from a Trace-X dataformat
+The following sequence diagrams describe the process of importing data from a Trace-X dataformat:

 ### Module 1